Vaioskn/Lung_XRAY_Image_Proccessing_App/README.md

 ![4](https://github.com/Vaioskn/Lung_XRAY_Image_Proccessing_App/blob/main/photos/4_final.png)
 <br>
 <br>
-You can see the slight difference in this photo where I have clicked on "Unsharp Mask":
+You can see the deepend black in this photo.
+Lets use "Unsharp Mask" to make things clear:
 <br>
 <br>
 ![5](https://github.com/Vaioskn/Lung_XRAY_Image_Proccessing_App/blob/main/photos/5_final.png)
 <br>
 <br>
-In the following image you can clearly see the sharpness of the XRAY.
-Lets also detect the lungs using segmentation.
+In the following image you can clearly see the sharpness of the XRAY after applying the Unsharp Mask.
+I will now detect the lungs, using segmentation.
 <br>
 <br>
 ![6](https://github.com/Vaioskn/Lung_XRAY_Image_Proccessing_App/blob/main/photos/6_final.png)
 <br>
 <br>
-Here is the output (I have also clicked on "Evaluate Result in order to see how well the segmentation worked"):
+Here is the output after running the segmentation algorithm.
+Les Evaluate the result to see how well the segmentation worked:
 <br>
 <br>
 ![7](https://github.com/Vaioskn/Lung_XRAY_Image_Proccessing_App/blob/main/photos/7_final.png)